 Continuing with the SPY example, shares were trending higher after the ETF was in the accumulation phase.
 Here’s a look at the chart during the mark -up phase.

-In this chart, SPY topped out after a strong uptrend, and this would be a spot where sellers may start piling in, especially after SPY failed to break above its resistance area.
+This chart shows how stock distribution works.
+SPY topped out after a strong uptrend, and this would be a spot where sellers may start piling in, especially after SPY failed to break above its resistance area.

 The final phase of the market cycle occurs when there is selling pressure, and is the opposite of mark-up.
 You’ll notice the market or stock sell off and bottom out before the next cycle can begin.